 Urinalysis.
-The IDEXX VetLab UA Analyzer provides rapid, semi-quantitative chemical urinalysis and is validated specifically for veterinary use.
+The IDEXX VetLab UA Analyzer provides rapid, automated capture of semiquantitative chemical urinalysis and is validated specifically for veterinary use.
 IDEXX VetLab Station.
 The IDEXX VetLab Station ("IVLS") connects and integrates the diagnostic information from all the IDEXX VetLab analyzers and thus provides reference laboratory information management system capability.
-IVLS securely connects to the internet, and in this way enables IDEXX to perform, through SmartService Solutions, remote instrument service and firmware updates to IVLS and certain connected instruments.
+IVLS securely connects to the Internet, and in this way enables IDEXX to perform, through its SmartService Solutions wireless services, remote instrument service and software updates to IVLS and certain connected instruments.
 IVLS also sends all results created on connected instruments instantly to VetConnect PLUS.
-We sell IVLS as an integral component of the Catalyst Dx, LaserCyte Dx and ProCyte Dx analyzers and also as a standalone hardware platform.
+We sell IVLS as an integral component of the Catalyst Dx, Catalyst One, LaserCyte Dx and ProCyte Dx analyzers, SNAP Pro Mobile Device and also as a standalone hardware platform.
 The IVLS includes a touch screen user interface to simplify laboratory work flow, connect with a practice management system and send information to run the individual analyzers.
 IVLS also generates one integrated patient report incorporating all of the lab work generated by the IDEXX VetLab suite, stores, retrieves and analyzes historical patient diagnostics data, including SNAP test results, and sends and receives information from practice management systems, including the IDEXX Cornerstone system, as well as a wide variety of third-party systems.

-The SNAP Rapid Assays are single-use, handheld test kits that can work without the use of instrumentation, although many kits may also be read and recorded automatically by the SNAPshot Dx analyzer or activated and captured automatically by the SNAP Pro Mobile device as discussed above.
-The principal SNAP Rapid Assay tests are as follows:
+The SNAP rapid assays are single-use, handheld test kits that can work without the use of instrumentation, although many kits may also be read and recorded automatically by the SNAPshot Dx Analyzer or activated and captured automatically by the SNAP Pro Mobile Device as discussed above.
+The principal SNAP rapid assay tests are as follows: